splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence/5-reference/11-2-graphics.md

 ![Pixel locations are based on x and y locations](./images/window-pixels.png)

 :::tip[Why the top down?]
-The answer is simply **history**.
+The answer is simply, **history**.
 The original monitors were based on Cathode Ray Tubes (CRTs) and drew to the screen from left to right, and top to bottom, matching the writing style of Western cultures.
 :::

 ### Double Buffering